As the air gets colder outside, you’re probably thinking about getting warm. But, just how warm do you want to be?

 The idea that sweating profusely can provide health benefits has been around for thousands of years.
 The Mayans built sweathouses more than 3,000 years ago.
 The Finnish, too, have a long history with saunas.
 The word “sauna,” in fact, is the only Finnish word in the English dictionary, and it means “bath” and “bathhouse.”
 In that country, saunas have been used for more than 2,000 years.

 The Romans favored their steam baths, which they started at the height of the Roman Empire and, as far back as 945 A.D., there is evidence that Russians enjoyed both wet and dry heat sessions.
 Native Americans used sweat lodges for purification ceremonies, prayer, and healing.
-In Europe, saunas were popular starting at least in the Middle Ages.
+Also, in Europe, saunas were popular starting at least in the Middle Ages.

 In every case, the saunas and steam rooms were believed to provide a number of different benefits, from easing muscle tension and promoting relaxation to “hardening” individuals to make them harder and better able to survive.
 In some cultures, they provided a social experience, as well.
-In others, they were part of religious rituals.
+Also, In others, they were part of religious rituals.
 That they’ve survived to our modern-day world indicates that they still have benefits to offer.

 What Is Sweat Anyway?